 Do you have the necessary diversity and overlap in skills needed?
 If your team consist of only MBAs and no engineers, but you want to build the next level rocket engines that will take us to mars, good luck with explaining that to investors.

 A rolling stone gathers no moss.
 A startup not rolling gathers no investors.

 Unless you’re based in Silicon Valley or have founded successful startups in the past, the “Idea Pitch” is dead.
 Just having an idea is not enough.
+You need to have data to back it up, information that talks about what your business goals are and how far of a vision you have to reach the same goal.
+While you are accumulating data, you might find it beneficial to validate it as well (learn about what is data validation here), so the investors can have no problems in interpreting it.
 You need to show the investor some sort of proof that you are able to create something instead of just talking, that your idea is in fact solving a real problem or need and that users or customers are responding to your product.
 Because in this day and age it has become an order of magnitude simpler and cheaper to build a rough prototype or Minimum Viable Product (MVP) and firing off some marketing test rockets using your own resources.

 Investors today need to see your hard data.
 And the way you track this data is called metrics and analytics.
 You need to track and understand concepts like “AARRR, MAU, CAC vs LTV, BMC, CPC,” know how TAM, SAM, SOM is important for marketing, and understand keywords like Churn Rate, Growth Rate, Engagement Rate, Cohort Analytics ASAP!

 That what makes you so special and potentially valuable, your Secret Sauce.